sodasoba1/nx-vertical-themes/Vertical-OEM/README.md

 all apps works correctly

-home menu almost works, small bug where scrolling system icons sometimes scrolls game icons
+home menu works correctly

 lock menu only changes the icon nothing else

-the switch standard black & white themes work on this too
+the switch standard black & white themes work correctly as no color values have been changed.